-The Fund is effectively wholly invested in the Master Fund, subject to the exception outlined below.
-The Master Fund provides debt funding to financial institutions that provide financing to SMEs and that meaningfully contribute toward its impact goals.
-Substantially all these investments comply with the Master Fund's Investment and ESGI Policies and are considered "category 1" or sustainable as they are subject to previously described requirements for sustainability/ESGI criteria.
+The Fund provides debt funding to financial institutions that provide financing to SMEs and that meaningfully contribute toward its impact goals.
+Substantially, all these investments comply with the Fund's Investment and ESGI Policies and are considered "category 1" or sustainable as they are subject to previously described requirements for sustainability/ESGI criteria.

-Regarding "category 2" investments, both the Fund and the Master Fund may, for purposes of liquidity management, also maintain an allocation of highly liquid assets including cash and money market funds.
+Regarding "category 2" investments, the Fund may, for purposes of liquidity management, also maintain an allocation of highly liquid assets including cash and money market funds.